aDotInTheVoid/site/content/_index.md

-Hello, welcome to my website
+Hello, welcome to my website.
+It's still being build, but feel free to stick around